Befiradol: Clinical Ph2A Trial for dyskinesia in Parkinson's disease

 In March 2019, Neurolixis announced that the US Food and Drug Administration (FDA) gave a positive response to Neurolixis' Investigational New Drug (IND) application for NLX-112 to be tested in a Phase 2 clinical study in Parkinson's disease patients with troublesome levodopa-induced dyskinesia.

 On 22 November 2020, The Sunday Times reported that the two charities, Parkinson's UK and Michael J. Fox Foundation, were jointly investing $2 million to support a clinical trial on befiradol in Parkinson's disease patients with troublesome Levodopa-induced dyskinesia, a potentially "life changing" drug.
 On 23 November 2020, Parkinson's UK and Michael J. Fox Foundation, confirmed their funding in an official announcement.
 Neurolixis announced on 30 November 2021 the start of patient recruitment in the clinical trial.
 The trial is listed on the U.S. National Library of Medicine clinical trials register.
 On 20 March 2023, a joint press release from Neurolixis, Parkinson's UK and Michael J. Fox Foundation announced that the clinical trial had met its primary endpoint of safety and tolerability, and also the secondary endpoint of efficacy in reducing Levodopa-induced dyskinesia in the patients.
 Moreover, a later announcement (7 July 2023) disclosed that the clinical trial had also found that befiradol reduced parkinsonism symptoms (such as slowness of movement, tremor and rigidity), as well as Levodopa-induced dyskinesia, raising the prospect of developing a "dual-efficacy therapy" for Parkinson's disease.

 ^{18}F-Befiradol as an agonist PET radiotracer for brain imaging

 As well as studies on befiradol for treatment of movement disorders, other researchers have investigated it as a novel radiotracer for brain imaging studies by positron emission tomography.
-Thus befiradol labeled with [18F] (also known as 18F-F13640) has been used to study the distribution of serotonin 5-HT1A receptors in rat, cat, macaque and human.
-Because befiradol is an agonist, it enables the detection of 5-HT1A receptors which are specifically in a functionally active state, whereas antagonist radiotracers label the total receptor population.
+Thus, befiradol labeled with [18F] (also known as 18F-F13640) has been used to study the distribution of serotonin 5-HT_{1A} receptors in rat, cat, macaque, and human.
+Because befiradol is an agonist, it enables the detection of 5-HT_{1A} receptors which are specifically in a functionally active state, whereas antagonist radiotracers label the total receptor population.